GameServerManagers/LinuxGSM-Docs/FAQ.md

 `chown -R username:username /home/username`

-[ FAIL ] Starting game-server: Permissionissues found
+[ FAIL ] Starting game-server: Permission issues found
 =========================================================================

 It usually means some script or executable files are not actually executable.